 LIBGuides have been created to assist you with your research.
 A variety of resources have been arranged and categorized under a variety of different common research topics.
 If you are doing research, this might be a good place to start.
+We have summarized which databases would be good for research in each subject.
+Be sure to also check out the ebooks at galepages.com/cana89207/ebooks.
 If you need help finding any of the following resources in the Valor library, feel free to contact the staff.

 Bible and Theology Courses

 Academic Onefile, Gale Virtual Reference Library

 The History tab in Academic Onefile has a section on Religious History.
 The Academic Onefile database also contains some materials from publications such as Journal of Biblical Literature and Harvard Theological Review, so you could consult this database when doing research for your Bible and theology classes with reasonable expectations of finding sources that help you.
 If at first you don't find what you are looking for, be sure to try the advanced search options.